 A second option would be to focus on the seller or buyer market if you’re a real estate investor.
 There are specific factors to consider, but marketing towards the seller’s market is most likely the one to go after.

-Your marketing costs within major cities are most likely going to be expensive, so media such as Google AdWords might be too high unless you can target slightly out of the city.
+Your marketing costs within major cities are most likely going to be expensive, so media such as Google Ads might be too high unless you can target slightly out of the city.

 If you don’t have the budget, then take advantage of pricing within the suburb markets.